SteelCompendium/data-md-dse/Bestiary/Human Blackguard.md

   - Weapon
   distance: Reach 1
   target: Each adjacent enemy
+  effect: An ally within 10 squares of the blackguard can make a free strike.
 - name: You!
   type: Maneuver
   keywords:
   - Ranged
   distance: Ranged 10
   target: One enemy
-  effect: The target is marked until the start of the blackguard’s next turn.
+  effect: 'The target is marked until the start of the blackguard’s next turn.
 The
-    blackguard and each of their allies gain an edge on attacks against any target marked by the blackguard, and such attacks deal an extra 2 damage.
+    blackguard and each of their allies gain an edge on attacks against any target marked by the blackguard, and such attacks deal an extra 2 damage. '
 - name: Parry!
   type: Triggered Action
   keywords: